Wally Backman: Pittsburgh Pirates

-1991–1993
+Later career

 Backman spent 1991 and 1992 with the Philadelphia Phillies.
 He signed with the 1992 National League champion Atlanta Braves, for 1993, but failed to make the team out of spring training.
 He joined the Seattle Mariners, but was released 38 games into the season with a .138 batting average with only two runs scored in 31 plate appearances.

+Career summary

+Over the course of a major league career that spanned from 1980 to 1993, Backman batted .275 in 1102 games with 10 home runs and 275 stolen bases.
 Backman had a career .980 fielding percentage at second base.